-SOMAVERT contains pegvisomant, an analog of human growth hormone (GH) that has been structurally altered to act as a GH receptor antagonist.
+Pegvisomant is an analog of human growth hormone (GH) of recombinant DNA origin that acts as a GH receptor antagonist.

-Pegvisomant is a protein of recombinant DNA origin containing 191 amino acid residues to which several polyethylene glycol (PEG) polymers are covalently bound (predominantly 4 to 6 PEG/protein molecule).
-The molecular weight of the protein of pegvisomant is 21,998 Daltons.
-The molecular weight of the PEG portion of pegvisomant is approximately 5000 Daltons.
-The predominant molecular weights of pegvisomant are thus approximately 42,000, 47,000, and 52,000 Daltons.
+It contains 191 amino acid residues.
+The molecular weight of pegvisomant is 22 kDa.
+The molecular weight of the PEG portion of pegvisomant is approximately 5 kDa.
+The predominant molecular weights of pegvisomant are thus approximately 42, 47, and 52 kDa.
 The schematic shows the amino acid sequence of the pegvisomant protein (PEG polymers are shown attached to the 5 most probable attachment sites).
 Pegvisomant is synthesized by a specific strain of Escherichia coli bacteria that has been genetically modified by the addition of a plasmid that carries a gene for GH receptor antagonist.
-Biological potency is determined using a cell proliferation bioassay.
-Binding of SOMAVERT to the GH receptor results in disruption of the proper binding of the second GH receptor with inhibition of functional receptor dimerization and subsequent intracellular signaling.